Install Java using Ansible Playbook on CentOS/RedHat/AlmaLinux/Rocky Debian/Ubuntu Linux

 This post will show you the installation of Java through the automation tool Ansible.
-We will write a playbook to use roles or simple methods to java on multiple managed host machines.
-Use different flavors RPM-based distribution or Debian-based system.
-Here I am going to try the RPM-based Linux distribution and the Debian-based system Ubuntu.
+We will write a playbook to use roles or simple methods to install java on multiple managed host machines.
+Use different Linux flavors RPM-based distribution or Debian-based system.
+Here I am going to try the RPM-based Linux distribution CentOS and the Debian-based system Ubuntu.
 The playbook can work AlmaLinux, Rocky, Debian, and Red Hat Operating systems.

 Prerequisites